jacfra/minswap-batching/README.md

 # minswap-batching

-What are the valid responses laminar could batch transactions?
+What are all the possible different outcomes of transaction flow coming to and from minswap with laminar?

 i.e.